 In closing, new advances in technology and digital solutions are rapidly transforming the supply chain.
 There is enormous value in breaking down data silos and being able to connect and exchange disparate pieces of information on one network platform.
-This is already starting to take shape and in the coming years, all levels of the supply chain; from manufacturers and everyone in between will be able to leverage these advanced technologies to increase efficiency, transparency and safety across the board.
+This is already starting to take shape and in the coming years, all levels of the supply chain; from manufacturers and wholesale distributors, to end users and everyone in between will be able to leverage these advanced technologies to increase efficiency, transparency and safety across the board.